rhyskeepence/elm-websocket/README.md

 An example 'Task Management' application is included in this repository under the example directory.
 It can be built and run using the following command

 ```
+$ make setup
 $ make run-example
 ```

 This will build the haskell application, as well as the Elm client, and serve it at [localhost:8080](http://localhost:8080).

+Note: the run-example makefile depends on stack, elm-make, forever (node.js), chokidar (node.js) and browser-sync (node.js)

+You can also run `make browser-sync` to bring up the app, and reload when changes are made.

 ## Development